-As my blog’s name suggests, the fog of the San Francisco Bay Area—the region’s most mysterious, misunderstood attraction—is my primary inspiration.
-I grew up with it in San Mateo County, just south of San Francisco, and my most vivid memories of it involve driving along Highways 101 and 280, gazing west, watching its dense white mass creep over the mountains.
+As my blog name suggests, the fog of the San Francisco Bay Area—the region’s most mysterious, misunderstood attraction—is my primary inspiration.
+I grew up with it in San Mateo County, and my most vivid memories of it involve driving along Highways 101 and 280, gazing west, watching it creep over the mountains.
 The sight was, and still is, extraordinary.
 Early on, I realized our fog was special—an entity so familiar and organic we take it for granted; so moody at times we can’t stand it; yet so enigmatic, so beautiful, that we ultimately overlook its overbearing qualities.

 My writing comes in surges.
 I struggle most of the time, and am obsessed with fleetingness and elusive themes of the self and memory and love and home.
 The fog intensifies this haze: It hovers and lingers.
 It’s oh-so-oppressive.
 Oftentimes, I want it to disappear.

 But it’s also a presence that drives me.
-I don’t know what I would do without it, what San Francisco would be without it.
+I don’t know what I’d do without it, what San Francisco would be without it.
 The landscape, the city, would not be what it is.

-So I was delighted when our very own fog, known as the witty @KarlTheFog on Twitter, was recently listed among TIME magazine’s 140 best Twitter feeds of 2012.
-I decided it was finally time to reach out and befriend this unique being, a muse of sorts, that makes San Francisco and the rest of the Bay Area what it is.
+So I was delighted when our very own fog, @KarlTheFog, was recently listed among TIME magazine’s 140 best Twitter feeds of 2012.
+I decided it was time to reach out and befriend this unique being, a muse of sorts, that makes San Francisco and the rest of the Bay Area what it is.

 Where did you grow up?